Green Christmas (Big City Greens): Production

 Big City Greens was renewed by Disney Channel for a second season on May 17, 2018, ahead of the first season's premiere.

-A holiday-themed television special and musical, this episode was directed by Monica Ray, and written and storyboarded by Amy Hudkins, Kiana Khansmith, Caldwell Tanner and Jonathan Wallach.
+As a holiday-themed television special and musical, this episode was directed by Monica Ray, and written and storyboarded by Amy Hudkins, Kiana Khansmith, Caldwell Tanner and Jonathan Wallach.
 The episode contains seven songs.
 This episode was produced third in the season, but was aired as the fourth episode.

 Reception

 The episode received 0.43 million viewers on its premiere.
 Laughing Place states, "the episode features an expertly balanced mix of humor and heart that I believe will make it a Disney Christmas classic."